chukiagosoftware/software-engineer-blog/content/pages/about.md

 ### Cloud stuff

 AWS, Digital Ocean, Netlify, Azure, and now Oracle Cloud.
 I use them.
-Maybe I'll write about that but no guarantes :beach_umbrella:
+Maybe I'll write about that but no guarantees :beach_umbrella: